 During 2021 and 2022, the number of job vacancies increased significantly as the economy began to recover from the pandemic.
-According to Statistics Norway, the second quarter of 2022 saw one of the highest numbers of vacancies recorded, with over 100,000 job openings.
-The number of vacancies remained high in the third quarter of 2022.
+The trend has since continued into 2023, and the number of vacancies has stabilised at a high level, with over 117,500 recorded in the third quarter of 2023.

 Strong demand for labour in administrative and support services

-According to the latest data, the majority of job vacancies can be found in the administrative and support services sector, with 11 000 vacancies in the third quarter of 2022.
-When looking at the vacancy rate, which is the number of vacancies as a percentage of the total number of job positions, this sector also has the highest share at over 6%.
-Arts, entertainment and recreation is currently the sector with the lowest vacancy rate, together with manufacturing and real estate activities.
+According to the latest data, the majority of job vacancies can be found in the domestic trade sector, with 15 000 vacancies in the third quarter of 2023.
+When looking at the vacancy rate, which is the number of vacancies as a percentage of the total number of job positions, the administrative and support service sector has the highest share at just below 6%.